Chart Color Schemes

 The employment environment in Brighton East shows above-average strength when compared nationally

-Notably, employment levels in professional & technical services are at 1.5 times the regional average.
-However, transport, postal & warehousing has limited presence with only 2.4% of employment compared to the regional average of 5.2%.
-The area appears to offer limited local employment opportunities based on Census working population vs resident population data.
-Over the 12 months to September 2025, labour force levels increased by 0.5%, but employment declined by 0.1%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a smaller rise in unemployment.
-State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-This is compared to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Brighton East's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years.
-However, it is important to note that this extrapolation does not take into account localised population projections.
+The area demonstrates a particularly notable concentration in professional & technical employment, with levels at 1.5 times the regional average.
+Meanwhile, transport, postal & warehousing has limited presence with 2.4% employment compared to 5.2% regionally.
+Over the 12 months to September 2025, labour force levels increased by 0.5% while employment declined by 0.1%, causing the unemployment rate to rise by 0.6 percentage points in Brighton East.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Brighton East.
+These projections estimate that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Brighton East's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment